-ANNOUNCING: Breaking Barriers and Glass Celings in The White House 2021 created in honor of Vice President Kamala Harris
+Breaking Barriers and the hardest Glass Ceiling in The White House -- Created in honor of Vice President Kamala Harris

 Believe in Something Bigger than Yourself